AstraZeneca/kgem-in-drug-discovery/README.md

 This repository contains code to replicate the experiments detailed in the accompanying manuscript.
 Each experiment is run by using the combination of a python scrip and associated YAML configuration file.
 The general format of this is *experiment.py* with the path to the config file providing the remaining information in the format : *experiment/dataset/model*.

 We now provide examples of running each experiment.
+Please note that the results of these experiments will be saved in the **results** directory at the root of this repository.

 ### Baseline Experiments